SMEs & Big Data: Big Impact for Small Companies

 4. Upskilling Everyone Around

-• Academic Director of the Professional MBA Digital Transformation & Data Science
+• Academic Director of the Executive MBA Digital Transformation & Data Science

 Any competence-building measures regarding data and digitalization should definitely start with the middle and higher management, as the transformation into a data-driven company is almost always contingent on the company culture imposed by the management.
 This is especially true for SMEs.